 Lessons from the first chapter alone…

 …are pretty valuable.
 While some paradigms, such as keep 10% of everything you earn might seem crude and outdated, I feel as if they hold a lot of power.
-Perhaps you don’t have to interpret it as saving 10%, but instead you could invest those 10% into passive income.
+Perhaps you don’t have to interpret it as saving 10%, but instead, you could invest that 10 % into passive income.

 How wealth equals productivity?